2024 Sankofa Guided Walking Tours

 Sankofa Tour Guide: Barbara Rimkunas

-Walk in the footsteps of Exeter’s earlier generations and explore the racial history of the town—the conflicts, concessions, and changes that have taken place over time.
-This tour will explore how racial identity has shaped Exeter’s history and will serve to open a dialogue that will help shape its future.
+Walk in the footsteps of Exeter’s earlier generations and explore the racial history of the town -- the conflicts, concessions, and changes that have taken place over time and continue to shape its future.
+Learn about Exeter's legacy related to Atlantic slave trading and hear stories about African Americans who helped shape the town's history.

 Meeting Place: Exeter Town Hall | 10 Front St, Exeter.